arromeral/sql-data-base-building_arromeral/README.md

 *May be necessary to cancel the membership of undesirable clients*).
 - **"customer_current_delays"**: Keeps track of customers with ongoing rentals that have exceeded the maximum rental days.
 Also return the client's phone number and email(
 *It can be useful to send a return reminder to these customers*).
-- **"customer_penalties"**: This query calculates customer penalties, based on the sum of the replacement rate for lost movies and proposing a system of penalties for delays based on the days of delay and the rate of the item.
+- **"customer_penalties"**: This query calculates customer penalties, based on the sum of the replacement rate for lost movies and suggests a system of penalties for delays based on the days of delay and the rate of the item.
 - **"actor_films"**: This Querie returns all the movies in the database in which a specific actor appears.
 - **"film_cast"**: This Query returns the cast of a specific movie from the database.
 - **"film_inventory"**: This Query returns the inventory status of a certain film, that is, the number of units available in each store.